 France is crisscrossed by nearly one million kilometers of roadways, ranging from narrow winding streets to eight-lane highways.
 Most towns and villages were built before roads for cars were designed, and thus driving in France is not always recommended.
 It is often a wise decision to leave your car outside of a small town and explore the historic center on foot.

 Large cities such as Paris and Marseilles are also better mastered on foot.
-The extensive public transport networks usually make driving in the big cities unnecessary.
+The extensive public transportation networks usually make driving in the big cities unnecessary.

 Moreover, traffic in places like Paris is ridiculous and parking space virtually non-existent.
-Many motorists driving in France just park illegally where they see fit.
+Many motorists driving in France just park illegally wherever they see fit.
 This has caused city governments to crack down on parking violations by towing and clamping such vehicles.

 There are three types of roads for driving in France, which are classified as follows:

 A color system goes along with the above roads.
 If the sign with the number code for the road has a red background, it signifies a major road.
 A number highlighted in yellow means a road of intermediate significance, and white is for minor or country roads.
 In other words, a provincial road, for example, will probably be a minor one and have a white number sign.

-Toll booths on autoroutes are situated either near the entrance or exit of the motorway.
+Toll booths on autoroutes are situated either near the entrance or exit of the highway.
 Driving in France, you can pay your toll in cash or with a credit card.
 Fees are rather expensive.
 Get informed on key rates concerning French highways and expressways online before you choose a route!

-If you are not in a hurry to get to your destination, it is recommended you avoid the routes à péage and take smaller rural roads.
+If you are not in a hurry to get to your destination, it is recommended that you avoid the routes à péage and take smaller rural roads.
 This detour may then take you longer; however, these roads are often very scenic and do not have as much traffic.